Update March 2020

 - You do NOT require the Robomow app

-- You don’t mind doing a little bit trimming every now and then
+- You don’t mind doing a little bit of trimming every now and then

-If you want to check out the latest prices make sure you click on the links below to see the latest price.
+If you want to check out the latest prices make sure you click on the link below to see the latest price.

 Where can I purchase this model?

 |Cutting Height (min-max)||15-45 mm|

 |Sound Level||ECO mode: 64 dB Measured – 67.9 dB Guaranteed – 69 Db|

 |Perimeter Wire||100m or 200m|